ceelian/callme/doc/source/introduction.rst

 Introduction
 ------------
 ``Callme`` provides an easy way to do RPC over AMQP (``Callme`` is the successor of ``QAM`` <http://packages.python.org/qam>).

 **Key Features:**

-    - easy to use
+- Easy to use;
-    - uses AMQP as transport protocol
+- Uses AMQP as transport protocol;
-    - support timeouts
+- Support timeouts;
-    - SSL support
+- SSL support;
-    - supports remote exceptions
+- Supports remote exceptions;
-    - OpenSource BSD-licensed
+- OpenSource BSD-licensed;
-    - designed to support broker-side permission system
+- Designed to support broker-side permission system.

 Getting started with callme
 ---------------------------
 A simple RPC Server which provides an add method::

     import callme